EthereumHN/AngularMaterialDapp/README.md

-#  Angular + Skale + Truffle = 💓 ÐAPPS
+#  Angular + Material + Truffle = 💓 ÐAPPS
-This  Trufflebox provides a base for Truffle Framework and Angular DAPP using the power of the Skale sidechain. and you can make transactions between accounts upload images and Skale up you app with beautiful material design
+This Trufflebox provides a base for Truffle Framework and Angular DAPP using the power of the Material sidechain. and you can make transactions between accounts upload images and Material up your app with beautiful material design

 This  was generate